 what an experienced criminal lawyer can do for you.

-Just being charged with a crime can affect more than you may have ever imagined - jail, job, family, bills, rent or mortgage.
-It feels like everything has gone wrong, and you are wondering if anything can go right.
-But facing criminal charges does not mean giving up hope....
+Being charged with a crime is not the same as being convicted.
+But just being charged can affect more than you may have imagined - jail, job, family, bills, rent or mortgage.
+It can feel like everything has gone wrong, and may you wonder if anything can go right.
+But facing criminal prosecution does not mean giving up hope....